rasmusfreund/bioinf-prog-course/book/chapters/05_the_order_of_events.md

 print(h)
 ```

 Write down the code on a piece of paper.
 Now mark all statements and all expressions.
 Remember that expression are often made up of smaller expressions, so you can find a *lot* of them.
 E.g. `(x + y)`, `2 + 20`, and `(x + y) / 2 + 20` are all expressions.
-In fact, a single variable (like `x`) is also a small expressoin.
+In fact, a single variable (like `x`) is also a small expression.
 Discuss with a fellow student.
 Do you agree on what find?

 #### Exercise
 Consider the following code: